skjkanchan/OSProject3/devlog.md

 # May 11 2:43pm
 I am now ending this project session.
 During this session I was able to finish the functions for create, insert, search, load, and print.
 I also updated the B-Tree class with the necessary methods as needed by the functions like a get all records method for the print function.
 Next session I plan on finishing the project by doing the extract function and then watching over the project overview video again to make sure the smaller details r done and correct.

+# May 11 3:30pm
+a.
+I am now starting a new project session.
+I don't really have any new thoughts about the project, but I am almost done and hopefully I can finish during this session.
+b.
+This session I plan to finish the extract function, then re-read the project doc and re-watch the project overview video to make sure my project works as its supposed to and that any output matches what is shown in the video.